 Best Set: Yes4All Combo-Coated Kettlebell Set

 There are tons of kettlebell sets out there, but they tend to be pretty repetitive.
 You usually get three kettlebells at a time, and they tend to come in 15-pound ranges.
 However, this Yes4All set is a cut above: It's available in eight different variations.
-You can score two weights (ranging from 10–15 pounds), three weights (ranging from 15–25 pounds), or six weights (ranging from 5–30 pounds).
+You can score two weights (ranging from 10 to 15 pounds), three weights (ranging from 15 to 25 pounds), or six weights (ranging from 5 to 30 pounds).
 Also nice: The weights come in a bunch of different colors, so you can control what your kettlebells look like, as well as what they feel like.

 Best All-In-One Set: Peakform Adjustable Kettlebell

 The Peakform Adjustable Kettlebell is basically seven different kettlebells in one.
 The weight is made up of a bunch of smaller weights, which, when stacked, create a standard kettlebell.
 Each weight weighs 5 pounds, and you can easily sub them in and out based on how hard you want your workout to be.
 So if you’re looking for a 10-pound beginner-friendly workout, you’ve got it.
 But you’ve also got a 40-pound challenge at the ready if you’re ever in the mood for one.

 Best for Beginners: Tone Fitness Kettlebell